 There are days when I grab something from the fridge and eat in front of the computer.
 But, I try my best to put the laptop aside and go out into the not-quite-fresh-but-still-refreshing air of east London.

-"Lunch with daylight streaming through the window is my favourite meal of the day."
+"Lunch with daylight streaming through the window is my favorite meal of the day."

 What food means to me